Table of Contents

 This invaluable analytical concept drills down into the analysis of information to extract value and meaning as well as promote enhanced data-driven decision-making across the organization.

-In contrast to business intelligence, which is largely centered on making logical sense of data and presenting it in a digestible, widely accessible format, intelligence in data focuses more on analyzing the data in its purest form.
+In contrast to business intelligence, which is largely centered on making logical sense of data and presenting it in a digestible, widely accessible format, intelligence in data focuses more on analyzing the information in its purest form.

 As such, data intelligence software covers five critical informational components: predictive, decisive, descriptive, prescriptive, and diagnostic data.